(UD: May 2017)

 A glaring discrepancy is to be noted in the survey between the statistics given for soldiers names and those of the general peregrine population (Table 1/ Graph 2).
 While ‘Thracian’ names are carried by 26 % of the soldiers, Thracians represent only 10 % of the general peregrine population.
 Conversely, according to the study, only 19 % of Roman soldiers had Celtic names, although Celts made up 33 % of the general peregrine population in Roman Dacia.

 While the Celtic names in the study are clear, the statistic for ‘Thracian’ names is more problematic.
-For example, the name Bitus Sola is identified by the author as Thracian, although both Bitus and Sola are well recorded Celtic name elements (On Bitus see ‘The Pizos System’ article; For the Celtic name Sola/Solia see Holder AC 2 1602, 1607).
+For example, the name Bitus Sola is identified by the author as Thracian, although both Bitus* and Sola are well recorded Celtic name elements (On Sola/Solia see Holder AC 2 1602, 1607).
 This again draws attention to the phenomenon of Celtic personal names in Thrace (and Dacia) being categorized as ‘Thracian’.
-A fundamental reappraisal of the data is necessary in order to assertain what percentage of these names are actually Thracian (/Dacian) and how many are in fact those of Thracian Celts.
+A fundamental reappraisal of the data is necessary in order to clarify what percentage of these names are actually Thracian (/Dacian) and how many are in fact those of Thracian Celts.

-One should also note the conspicious absence of one particular ethnic group from this equation – the so-called Dacians.
-While all the other major ethnic groups on the Balkans are represented to varying degrees in the general peregrine population of Roman Dacia – Thracian (10 %), Greek (12 %), Celtic (33 %) (Graph 2) - there is no evidence for a seperate ‘Dacian’ ethnic group.
+One should also note the conspicuous absence of one particular ethnic group in this equation – the so-called Dacians.
+While all the other major ethnic groups on the Balkans are represented to varying degrees in the general peregrine population of Roman Dacia – Thracian (10 %), Greek (12 %), Celtic (33 %) (Graph 2), there is no evidence for a separate ‘Dacian’ ethnic group.
 Conversely, the particularly high proportion of the general Roman peregrine population (33% according to the study) which consisted of ethnic Celts also partly explains the high frequency of Celtic personal names recorded in Thrace and Dacia during the Roman period.